Developer Guide

 Check TeamsAPI.API_VERSION at runtime if you need to guard against future breaking changes:

 TeamsAPI follows Semantic Versioning.
-A major version bump indicates breaking changes in TeamsService or the model interfaces.
+A major version bump signals breaking changes in TeamsService or the model interfaces.
+Minor bumps add optional, backward-compatible features.
+Patch bumps are bug fixes only.